The animal question we are most commonly asked about our state is “Are there bears in Arkansas?”

 The answer is yes, there are bears in Arkansas!
 In fact the bear population in Arkansas is actually increasing.
 You could say that bears in Arkansas are making a comeback.

-What Type of Bears Live in Arkansas?
+Type of Bears in Arkansas

 The bears that live in Arkansas are the American black bear. (ursus americanus)